-A key component of CARB's research effort is a large-scale statewide aerial methane survey being conducted by NASA Jet Propulsion Laboratory (JPL), through funding from CARB and CEC.
-The project focuses on identifying and mitigating methane “super emitters”, and utilized an imaging camera capable of seeing methane to visually identify large methane plumes throughout the State.
-The first comprehensive survey was conducted during the Fall of 2016, and covered approximately 30,000 square kilometers, and identified many of the largest methane “super-emitters” in the State.
-A second field campaign will occur in the Fall of 2017.
-The survey will capture sources in all important methane source sectors, including:
+A key component of CARB's research effort is a large-scale statewide aerial methane survey conducted by NASA Jet Propulsion Laboratory (JPL), through funding from CARB and CEC.
+The project focused on identifying and mitigating large localized sources of methane, and utilized an imaging camera capable of seeing methane to visually identify large methane plumes throughout the State.
+The first comprehensive survey was conducted during the Fall of 2016, and covered approximately 30,000 square kilometers, and identified many of the largest methane sources in the State.
+A second field campaign was completed in the Fall of 2017.
+The survey captured sources in all important methane source sectors, including:

 - Oil and Gas - production/processing, storage, transmission, distribution

 - Agriculture - dairies, manure, rice fields

 - California Methane Survey - Phase II Final Report

 - California Methane Survey - Phase I Interim Report

 - Staff Presentation to the Board on California Statewide Methane Survey (September 2017)